 Windows 10 ships with two built-in browsers.
-One is the good old Internet Explorer that’s scheduled to go out of support in June 2022.
+One is the good old Internet Explorer that went out of support in June 2022.
 The other one is the Edge browser, a newer-generation Chromium-based web browser.
 Obviously, Edge is Microsoft’s favorite browser.

 Unfortunately, Internet Explorer may sometimes have trouble rendering content from websites using the latest web technologies.
 That’s why the browser first checks whether it’s capable of rendering the website content or not.
 Microsoft also maintains a list of all the sites that are incompatible with IE.